 - Any ultimate weapon in World of Warcraft that's from an earlier expansion pack (or, goodness forbid, from the unexpanded game).
 Thunderfury, for example.

 - Really any gear from previous content.
-Within the same expansions the best gear from one raid tier (with some exceptions) lies between the low and medium grades of the next tier.
-When new expansions come out, the very best and hard to get stuff from previous one is eclipsed by lowly quest rewards before long.
+Within the same expansions, the best gear from one raid tier (with some exceptions) lies between the low and medium grades of the next tier.
+When new expansions come out, the very best and hard to get stuff from the previous one is eclipsed by lowly quest rewards before long.
 More, Cataclysm has made it so that it's finally true what people have been incorrectly (exaggeratedly) claiming about the previous expansions: the lowest new items are immediately a match (almost) for the best old ones.
 It's probably because getting really good stuff was made much easier in the previous expansion.

 - Happens a lot in Maplestory.
-Considering the max level being lv 200 and the highest level equipment available overseas in the (original and content-heavier) Korean version being 140, there will always be much room for game designers to add better, and stronger equipment in the future.
+Considering the max level being lv 200 and the highest level equipment available overseas in the (original and content-heavier) Korean version being 140, there will always be much room for game designers to add better and stronger equipment in the future.

 Role Playing Game

 - The Excalibur from Final Fantasy I is second in power to the Masamune, which is found in the final dungeon.
 Odds are good, though, that you'll let the Fighter/Knight keep using Excalibur - it can only be used by Fighters/Knights, while the Masamune can be used by anyone, so you'll probably give it to your Thief/Ninja or Red Mage/Red Wizard.